-30.4.1. kafka-producer:list-alarms
+32.4.1. opennms:kafka-list-alarms

 The list-alarms command can be used to enumerate the reduction keys and show the associated event labels for the alarms that are present in the topic.
 This command leverages functionality used by the alarm synchronization process, and as a result this must be enabled in for this command to function.